NHSDigital/nhs-login-help-centre/src/manage/passkeys.md

 ## If you lose your device

-To use a passkey, your device will ask for your fingerprint, face, passcode or pattern to unlock your device.
-Without doing this, nobody else can use your passkey and it will remain secure on the device.

 You can still log in to your account using another device that has your passkey.
 If you do not have a passkey set up on another device, you can use your password instead.

+To keep your account secure, make sure to update your password regularly.

+No one else can access your account using the passkey on your lost device.
+Passkeys need your fingerprint, face, passcode or pattern to verify that it's you trying to access your account.

+If you no longer want to use this passkey, you can remove it from your account.
+Find out [how to remove a passkey.](/manage/passkeys/#how-to-remove-a-passkey 'how to remve a passkey')

 ---